idx-labs/openstack-network-slicing/lab0/README.md

 Login use the same username and password as mentioned previously.

-Set an IP on fxp0.
+Set an fxp0 to use dhcp.

-*NOTE: Replace "y" with an available IP on the default network.*

-set interfaces fxp0 unit 0 family inet address 192.168.122.200/24

 ```
 root# set interfaces fxp0 unit 0 family inet dhcp-client